 Do not keep loose coins

-This is the third of three posts that we have recommended you read if you are new to the currency exchange.
-The first is called “Currency exchange: fx vs travel money” and the second I advise you to read if you have not already done so “Where to change foreign currency in Spain“.
+This is the third of three posts that we have recommended you read if you are new to the currency exchange in Spain.
+The first is called “Currency exchange: fx vs travel money” and the second we advise you to read if you have not already done so “Where to change foreign currency in Spain“.